-Taking an inbound approach to your marketing online can pay real dividends for law firms and help to maximise your law firm website as a real business development tool.
+Taking an inbound approach to your marketing online can pay real dividends and help to maximise your law firm website as a real business development tool.
 The concept of Inbound Marketing is all about turning your marketing on its head and offering value in advance.
 Rather than trying to interrupt your target market with a marketing message use some of your earlier work to define your positioning and client personas in order to develop content which matches the needs and desires of your prospective clients.

 By doing this you will Attract prospects to your website and if interested they will Convert into leads by downloading a piece of content (content offer).
 You can then nurture these clients through good quality content, email marketing and a defined sales process in order to Close them as a client.
 Last but not least, you will need to understand how you can nurture and Delight them in order to retain them as a client.

-Done properly Inbound Marketing can introduce a whole new stream of leads and clients and help your law firm to grow.
+Done properly Inbound Marketing can introduce a whole new stream of leads and clients and really help your law firm to grow.

 3. Referral Clients